phuch/Travelust/README.md

 IMPLEMENTATION:
 ---------------
-About front-end side, this app is built purely from HTML, CSS, Javascript and AJAX.
+About front-end side, this web app is built purely from HTML, CSS, Javascript and AJAX, using framework is not allowed

+Follow responsive, mobile first principle

 About back-end side, this is built from JavaEE including JPA, EJB, JAX-RS in combination with Jersey and JSON.